Herman Boel - the factoid guru - is a well-known writer of books containing insignificant but interesting facts.

 Funny gift book with great factoids for all ages!

 Mice are not fond of cheese, sex before the match is always possible, Eskimos do not have a thousand words for 'snow', and the earth is not round.
-Some myths are so persistent that one would almost believe that they were true.
+Some myths are so persistent that one might almost believe that they were true.
 666 myths everyone believes puts an end to this for once and for all!

 555 facts that serve no purpose